 After dynamic treatment intervention, you will be re-assessed to ensure efficacy, and optimize, the development of therapeutic strategies, for precision care and training.

 Guidance for aftercare will be provided, which assists by aiding to establish and prioritise training components, which can be initiated independently.
 As an adjunct in achieving your goals.

 During this process and any subsequent treatments, you are welcome to have another adult individual present, to act as a supportive chaperone, if required.

-We recommend your first visit is a Complex Case Consultation for the more complex cases and athletic pursuits, and a First Dynamic Exercise Therapy Consultation for all other cases.
+We recommend your first visit is a Complex Case Consultation for the more complex cases and athletic pursuits.

 The Initial Consultation (First Dynamic Exercise Therapy Consultation) will last 45 minutes, and all follow up appointments for treatment will last 30 minutes, unless a 60 minutes treatment is required.

 If there are any other questions, or, you wish to book a consultation with Michael Parr the consulting osteopath in Cambridge, based at Elementary Health.
 Please don’t hesitate to call or email.